ykumards/pomodorify/README.md

 * Change the permissions for `pomodify.sh` and `spotify` using `chmod 700`
 * Change the logger file path (or comment out all lines related to logging)
 * Open Spotify app
+* Change the Spotify playlist URI in `pomodify.sh` file.
+The default is a [coding playlist](https://open.spotify.com/user/125937873/playlist/5SgJR30RfzR5hO21TsQhBp) that I love.
 * Run the script using `./pomodify.sh`.
 You could also add an alias to the `.bash_profile`.

 ### How it works